lightward/mechanic-tasks/docs/send-customers-a-reorder-link-x-days-after-ordering/README.md

 # Send customers a reorder link X days after ordering

-Tags: Retention, Customers, Email, Marketing
+Tags: Customers, Email, Marketing, Retention

 Use this task to make repeat business easy.
 Set the number of days to wait, then let this task automatically email your customers a one-click reorder link X days after their purchase, sending them straight to checkout with their entire cart pre-filled.